 Unplug your television, computer, toaster oven and other appliances to protect them from power surges.
-Do this to save power as well.
-According to the Consumer Energy Center, many appliances use power even when they're turned off.
+This will help you save power as well; many appliances draw energy even when they're turned off.

 That plastic rock isn't fooling anyone.
 If a criminal figures out you're away on vacation, it's likely that he or she will check your porch for a spare key.
 So reach under the mat, into the mailbox, above the door frame or into the flower pot and remove your spare key before you leave on your vacation.